Clkwong3/Daytracker/README.md

 Use code from [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/), [Day.js](https://day.js.org/), and [jQueryUI](https://api.jqueryui.com/) to help keep track of your busy day.

-## Description

-Create a calendar app that allows users to record events for each hour of the work day.

 ## Source of starter code

 Crispy-octo-meme: https://github.com/coding-boot-camp/crispy-octo-meme